 Homemade Chicken Broth

 This homemade chicken broth is designed to provide both sodium and potassium, two minerals which are needed when starting a ketogenic diet.
+You can prepare this in a pot on the stove, a dutch oven or to save time, in an electric pressure cooker.
 This recipe is adapted from Chef John’s recipe here.

 - Preheat oven to 400 degrees.

 - Place chicken in a 6.5 quart Dutch oven** or large roasting pan.
 Sprinkle it with the salt and add the vegetables.

 - Put on the middle rack of the oven and roast for about 45 minutes.

 - Remove from oven and place on stove burner.
 (If you used a roasting pan, transfer the contents to a stock pot to be used on stove.
 Be sure to scrape all of the caramelized bits and fats out of the roasting pan and into the stock pot.)

 - Pour water into pot and add spices and bouillon paste.
 Bring to a gentle simmer over medium-low heat, being careful not to let the mixture come to a full boil.
 Once simmering, skim off any foam or impurities that accumulate on the surface of the water and reduce the heat to low.